-If you have a shag rug or one with mid to deep pile, your carpet sweeper will be at best, ineffective, at worst damage your rug.
+If you have a shag rug or one with a mid to deep pile, your carpet sweeper will be at best, ineffective, at worst damage your rug.
 They simply aren’t meant for certain surfaces.
-If your area to clean is mostly deep pile rug, then you may want to consider if you really need a carpet sweeper.
+If your area to clean is mostly deep pile rug, then you may want to consider if you need a carpet sweeper.

 Only good for spot cleans

 Unless your flat is extremely small or you opt to clean every day, then your carpet sweeper won’t be able to replace your vacuum.
 It would take far too long to clean an entire home with a carpet sweeper.
 Not to mention that eventually debris and dust will make its way to the bottom of the carpet.
-Since there is no suction, a carpet sweeper simply cannot get all the way down.
+Since there is no suction, a carpet sweeper simply cannot get down.

 To reiterate, it is a very good idea to have a carpet sweeper in your home.
 It’s not a good idea to use it to replace your vacuum.